P06A6

 1. 1

-Connect a scan tool and record all DTCs and freeze frame data before clearing anything.
+Connect a scan tool and record all stored DTCs and freeze frame data, noting any companion sensor codes on the shared reference.

 2. 2